sbagent/aibootcamp25/README.md

 Soft deadlines (for each project)

 ### General timeline
-Start now, till end of january 2025
+Start now till the end of january 2025

 ### Contacts
 sbagency@proton.me